1.5 million Italian Americans served in the armed forces during World War II, amounting to some 10% of American soldiers in all.

 The Fighting Santoro brothers included Jim, Joe, Leo, Paul, John, Tom, Harry and Charlie.

-Despite Paul getting hit by a grenade while helping a fellow soldier to safety, they all made it back alive; and 74 years later, Charlie is the only surviving sibling at 94 years old.
+Despite Paul getting hit by a grenade while helping a fellow soldier to safety, they all made it back alive.